-- 1) What did "the colored citizens of Norfolk" and the Ku Klux Klan hope to accomplish with their writings?
-What strategies did they use to try to persuade their readers? - 2) What did freedmen want after the end of the Civil War?
-How did they use their freedom? - 3) What were some of the responses to the desires of freedmen? - 4) What would your Reconstruction policy have been if you were president in 1865? - 5) What was the policy of the U.S. government toward American Indians in the late 19th century?
-Why did it focus so much on assimilation? - 6) What did La Flesche and Zitkala-Sa want for their fellow American Indians? - 7) Compare America's responses to African Americans and American Indians during the late 19th century.
+- 1) What did freedmen want after the end of the Civil War?
+How did they use their freedom? - 2) What were some of the responses to the desires of freedmen? - 3) What would your Reconstruction policy have been if you were president in 1865? - 4) Why did U.S. government policy toward American Indians in the 19th century emphasize assimilation? - 5) What did La Flesche and Zitkala-Sa want for their fellow American Indians?
+What similarities and differences do you find in their approaches? - 6) Compare America's responses to African Americans and American Indians during the late 19th century.
 Do they seem to you more similar or dissimilar? [primary source analysis question]